bloom-lang/bud/docs/bfs.md

           [l.sender, l.payload[0]] unless l.payload[1] == [nil]
         end

-At the same time, we use the Ruby _flatmap_ method to flatten the array of chunks in the heartbeat payload into a set of tuples, which we associate with the heartbeating datanode and the time of receipt in __chunk_cache__:
+At the same time, we use the Ruby _flat_map_ method to flatten the array of chunks in the heartbeat payload into a set of tuples, which we associate with the heartbeating datanode and the time of receipt in __chunk_cache__:

         chunk_cache <= join([master_duty_cycle, last_heartbeat]).flat_map do |d, l|